brycewray/hugo-site/content/posts/2021/02/go-big-go-home.md

 - Each uses a variable, either `stringtoRet` (JS) or `$stringtoRet` (Go), into which it then collects the necessary HTML and CSS; and, at the end, **returns** that variable's contents to the web page.
 - Each stores the desired image display sizes for the `srcset` in either an array called `respSizes` (JS) or a *[slice](https://gohugo.io/functions/slice)* called `$RespSizes` (Go).[^respSizes]
 - After providing the opening HTML/CSS to the variable, each shortcode loops through the array or slice and fills in the necessary per-size segments.
 The looping in JS is done with `forEach` and in Go with `range`.
 Immediately after each loop ends, a `substring` or `substr` statement chops off the last two characters of the result, so there's not a hanging comma-and-space combination after the last item.
 - At the end, each finishes filling the variable by adding the closing HTML/CSS, including `noscript` material for those browsers where JS has been disabled.
-This is because the shortcodes are also handling lazy-loading and "blur-up" effects[^lqipStuff] via JS added to each web page.
+The latter dates back to when the shortcodes were handling lazy-loading via JS added to each web page; while that's no longer true, I kept the `noscript` items just in case I decide to revert to that lazy-loading method for some reason.

 [^respSizes]: The JS fills `respSizes` by pulling from a site parameters file in the Eleventy repo's site-wide `_data` directory.
 The Go fills `$RespSizes` from this code, but I could easily have brought in the values from the site-wide `config.yaml` configuration file.
 I wrote the JS version of this particular part as I did because, early on, I was frequently experimenting with different values and felt it easier to go this route.
 By the time I got to the Go version, I had settled on these values and felt no more need to separate their entry in this way.

-[^lqipStuff]: The "blur-up" is the reason why the encompassing `div` contains a [low-quality image placeholder (LQIP)](https://cloudinary.com/blog/low_quality_image_placeholders_lqip_explained) as a background image; it's also the purpose of the variable `LQIPholder` (JS) or `$LQIPholder` (Go).

 ## Passing Go